c5huracan/c5huracan.github.io/_posts/2025-03-28-Search-is-dead.md

-# Search is Dead, Long Live Search: How I Built a Better Job Matching Tool
+# Search is Dead, Long Live Hybrid Search: How I Built a Better Job Matching Tool

 **TL;DR**: I am tapping the Hacker News Firebase API and RemoteOK.com to grab job postings, Google Gemini for the text embeddings with cosine similarity distance from Lesson 9, and Google gemini-2.0-flash for the skills development plan generation.
 All running on Google's free tier while they "improve their products" (you are welcome Google!).